jhavishesh/Vishesh-Dukaan/README.md

 <p>
 <div>

-Vishesh Mart.com is a site where everyone gets everything they need.
-ApniDukaan.com allows users to buy items of their choice from a wide range of products such as clothes, electronic gadgets, toys, electric appliances, cosmetics, household products, stationery, books, and many more.
+VisheshDukaan.com is a site where everyone gets everything they need.
+VisheshDukaan.com allows users to buy items of their choice from a wide range of products such as clothes, electronic gadgets, toys, electric appliances, cosmetics, household products, stationery, books, and many more.
 </div>
 </p>